PiotrKos1/my-budget/README.md

 -A simple app to control your budget and expenses builded in react, -Used react redux to manage state and redux toolkit, a.o.
-RTK Query
+RTK Query, -Styled with Tailwind Css
 ____________________________________________________________________________________________
 # Getting Started with Create React App